-Fiona Powrie is Director of the Kennedy Institute of Rheumatology and the Translational Gastroenterology Unit at the University of Oxford.
+Dame Fiona Powrie is Director of the Kennedy Institute of Rheumatology and a Professor of Musculoskeletal Sciences at the University of Oxford.
 Her research interests include characterising the interaction between the intestinal microbiota and the host immune system and how this mutualistic relationship breaks down in inflammatory bowel disease.

 Her work has identified the functional role of regulatory T cells in intestinal homeostasis and shed light on their development and mechanism of action.
 She has also shown that both adaptive and innate immune mechanisms contribute to intestinal inflammation and identified the IL-23 pathway as a pivotal player in the pathogenesis of chronic intestinal inflammation.
 Her current work seeks to translate findings from model systems into the clinic in inflammatory bowel disease patients.